DynaCirc CR Side Effects

 Generic name: isradipine

 Note: This document contains side effect information about isradipine.
-Some of the dosage forms listed on this page may not apply to the brand name DynaCirc CR.
+Some dosage forms listed on this page may not apply to the brand name DynaCirc CR.

 Along with its needed effects, isradipine (the active ingredient contained in DynaCirc CR) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.